DongElkan/flavonoid/README.md

     fv.addsidegroup(name,smiles)

+Once the side group is added to the library, classifying flavonoid and matching side groups should be re-implemented, using `fv = Flavonoids(s)`.

 In addition, basic properties such as molecular weight, exact molecular weight, formula can also be obtained, and the image can be generated.

 #**Classes of flavonoids**